Sim2K/coach/appInfo.md

 - Proper error responses from API routes
 - Session validation in middleware
 - Environment variable checks

+## Authentication Flow
+- **Login Page** (`/auth/login`):
+  - Redirects to `/profile` if user is already logged in
+  - Contains links to register page for both mobile and desktop views
+  - Uses Supabase authentication

+- **Register Page** (`/auth/register`):
+  - Accessible whether logged in or not
+  - Registration form with fields:
+    - First Name
+    - Last Name
+    - Email
+    - Password
+    - Nickname
+    - Login Key
+  - Uses Supabase for user registration

+- **Auth Layout** (`/auth/layout.tsx`):
+  - Only redirects to profile if user is logged in AND on login page
+  - Allows access to register page regardless of authentication status

 ## Database Table Structure